 By the time I reached my final year of high school, I was performing locally, peer teaching the guitar course at my school, and teaching a bit privately.

 Choosing to take the academic route, I auditioned for Humber College in Toronto, Ontario.
 When I got my acceptance letter, it was time to pack up and head to the big city to study contemporary jazz.
 But as a rock player… I began to question my decision.
 I could feel my passion for the instrument fizzling, so I chose to leave music school.

-I stopped playing for a couple of years, continued working in the service industry, and began training powerlifting.
+I stopped playing for a couple of years and began training powerlifting.
 I lifted for three and a half years, competing once in 2011.
 I learned a lot, gaining both physical and mental strength.
 I still love the weights!

 I studied art and design at Cambrian College in Sudbury, where I explored all mediums.
 Drawing, painting, photography, carving, digital multimedia, graphic design, and more.
 My favourite classes were analytical drawing, drawing from the imagination, and colour theory.
 Graduating with a 4.0, I left knowing my medium of choice is painting.

 In 2015 I got the idea to paint a guitar.
 Why not combine my two favourite things?
 After much research and careful planning, it was time to get to work.
 I dropped the acrylics, started working with lacquer, and I haven't looked back since.
 The result, a one of a kind guitar to voice creative expression.
 Fine art that’s playable.